Skip to main content

 NULL handling

-• Object Link mapping table entries with NULL values in the IN column will register the object specified in the OUT column.
+• Object Link mapping table entries with NULL values in the IN or OUT column will register the object specified in the none-NULL entry.
 However, no link will be added to the Object Link graph.

 Object_Link_Acyclic_Scenario.png